 After my father died I made four custom urns to house his ashes.
 Really, the urns made themselves.
 As I meditated on his death, the urns formed easily under my hands.
 The experience was profound: a moving, tactile object of grief, remembrance and, above all, LOVE.
 Each urn was toped with a totem that was chosen by a family member as a representation of my father’s spirit.

-Recently, a friend who had lost his mother asked me to make a vessel for her ashes.
+A friend who had lost his mother asked me to make a vessel for her ashes.
 He shared stories about his mother and gave me photos to put in my studio while I made her urn.
 Again, the urn formed easily under my hands.

 If you are interested in collaborating on a vessel, email me at email@example.com.